 If you are injured in a construction zone accident, you should immediately call a highly experienced personal injury lawyer who can help you gain compensation from involved insurance companies and any other negligent parties.
 Having a good auto accident lawyer is important because insurance companies work very hard to under-compensate victims of accidents.
 An experienced lawyer can ensure you get what you deserve, not what these businesses offer at first.

-Call Cantor Injury Lawyers today at 602.254.2701 for a free, no-obligation consultation regarding your personal injury case.
+Call Hirsch & Lyon Accident Law today at 602.254.2701 for a free, no-obligation consultation regarding your personal injury case.

 Fill out the form below to recieve a free and confidential intial consultation.